What is a book coach?

 Random House | New York Woman magazine

 She has been featured on blogs such as:

 Lately, her private clients have been racking up some seriously awesome success – books published by Scribner, Norton, Hazeldon, Ten Speed, and Simon & Schuster; self-published books that have won top awards; and writers who have landed some of the best literary agents in the business.

-She has been an instructor at the UCLA Extension Writing Program for eight years and has served as a private coach to fiction and nonfiction writers ranging from a British soap opera star to a Pulitzer Prize winning journalist.
+Jennie has been an instructor at the UCLA Extension Writers' Program for eight years and has served as a private coach to fiction and nonfiction writers ranging from a British soap-opera star to a Pulitzer Prize-winning journalist.
 She lives in Los Angeles with her husband and has two grown daughters.

 Some of Jennie's raving clients: